lambdaweb23/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a web application framework for Node.js to build web applications and APIs.
+It handles CRUD operation requests.

 - [ ] Describe Middleware?

+Middleware is like a bridge applications and data.

 - [ ] Describe a Resource?

+Data from an API

 - [ ] What can the API return to help clients know if a request was successful?

+A response status

 - [ ] How can we partition our application into sub-applications?

+By using different routers.

 ## Project Setup